 Setups with dual-screen monitors provide a great deal of freedom, making it much easier to work with multiple windows open.
 When shopping for monitors for a dual setup, the selection criteria are different than if you were looking for a monitor on its own.
 You'll want to look for great ergonomics to easily adjust the screen, and it's also beneficial to get a display that supports daisy chaining so you can connect it directly to another monitor.
 However, if you get two monitors that don't support daisy chaining, you can still connect two HDMI or DisplayPort cables directly from your computer.

-We've reviewed 67 monitors and below are our recommendations for the best monitors for a dual setup to purchase in 2019.
-See also our recommendations for the best office monitors, best ultrawide monitors, and best 34 inch+ monitors.
+We've bought and tested over 265 monitors, and below are our recommendations for the best monitors to buy for a dual setup.
+See our recommendations for the best work monitors and the best vertical monitors, and if you prefer one larger display for multitasking, check out the best ultrawide monitors.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.